-Many people see Japan as a sprawling metropolis of futuristic highways and glowing billboards, but that’s only one small part of this large Asian nation.
+Many people see Japan as a sprawling metropolis of futuristic highways and glowing billboards, but that’s only a small slice of this large Asian nation.
 Step away from the buzzing streets of Osaka and the towering skyscrapers of Tokyo and you’ll quickly realize that Japan has a lot of quiet countryside to explore.

-Things To Do In Japan
+12 Best Things To Do in Aomori, Japan in 2023

 Places To Visit in Japan